molML/BME_data_analysis/doc_programming_03_version_control.md

 doesn't do a whole lot, but what it _does_ do is track directory contents efficiently.
 ```
-This is just a bonus information, but I thought you should know as a (nerdy) ice-breaker 😜
+We thought you should know as a good ice-breaker among data scientists 😜

 ## GitHub and GitLab
 GitHub and GitLab are two of the most popular web-based Git repositories used for version control.
 Both platforms allow